kazet/wpgarlic/README.md

 # wpgarlic
-A proof-of-concept WordPress plugin fuzzer used in the research described in https://kazet.cc/2022/02/03/fuzzing-wordpress-plugins.html that helped to discover more than 170 vulnerablities in WordPress plugins installed on almost 15 million sites.
+A proof-of-concept WordPress plugin fuzzer that led to the discovery of more than 200 vulnerabilities in WordPress plugins installed on more than 15 million sites.

+The used echnique is described in: https://kazet.cc/2022/02/03/fuzzing-wordpress-plugins.html

-If you want to continue the research, start with less popular plugins - if a plugin achieved at least 10k active installs between October 2021 and January 2022, I have most probably looked at the fuzzer reports (and most focus has been put on plugins having at least 20k active installs).
+If you want to continue the research, start with less popular plugins - if a plugin achieved at least 10k active installs between October 2021 and January 2024, I have most probably looked at the fuzzer reports (and most focus has been put on plugins having at least 20k active installs).
 Because there is a lot of randomness in how fuzzer works, some vulnerabilities in these plugins remain undiscovered - but fewer ones.